chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * In general, all changes will go through a pull request and have a review.
 We have intentionally made the process as lightweight as possible, so it can be used for changes big and small alike.

-* See `Reviewer Responsibilities`_ for details on what performing a review on another contributor's code entails.

 .. _HOWTO/Git/GitHub details: